Former D.C. United player and coach Ben Olsen named Washington Spirit’s new club president

 As noted by Baldwin and others in the Spirit’s announcement, Olsen has maintained strong ties to the D.C. community.
 “All facets of our club will benefit from his enthusiasm, insights, and connectivity to the game and the city,” Talbott said.

-“The Spirit squad is an exciting team, and the NWSL is on the rise,” Olsen said of the team, which is in sixth place in the league with a 6-5-5 record.
+“The Spirit squad is an exciting team, and the NWSL is on the rise,” Olsen said of the team, which is in sixth place with a 6-5-5 record.
 “I am eager to get to work building on that momentum to help bring another title to DC and deepen our responsibility to the DMV community and our fans.”

 Read more on soccer: